 |

-Japanese Jujitsu (ages 6-adults) - Japanese Jujitsu Participants will learn techniques for defense including: kicking, punching, blocking, grappling, throws and proper falls.
-Students will gain discipline, respect and self-confidence through training.Japanese Jujitsu - Advanced (ages 6+)In the advanced class, participants will expand on their techniques for defense including: kicking, punching, blocking, grappling, throws and proper falls.
+Japanese Jujitsu (ages 6-16) - Japanese Jujitsu Participants will learn techniques for defense including: kicking, punching, blocking, grappling, throws and proper falls.
+Students will gain discipline, respect and self-confidence through training.Japanese Jujitsu - Advanced (ages 6-16)In the advanced class, participants will expand on their techniques for defense including: kicking, punching, blocking, grappling, throws and proper falls.
 Advanced students MUST have green belt or higher.
 Instructor: Devin WilliamsLocation: Newtown Township Administration Building

 |